Where to find Wi-Fi when travelling in Montréal

 Coworking spaces

 For travellers who are mixing business and leisure, the city offers some innovative spaces to log a little office time.
-Think of Breather as the “Uber” of office space.
-A revamped bank, Crew Café is a stunning location to spend the afternoon.
-Discover these stunning coworking options.
+A revamped bank, Crew Collective & Café is a stunning location to spend the afternoon.
+The Loft LPD (from the folks at “Le Petit Dep”) is designed to inspire creativity, stimulate the exchange of ideas, and connect the local community of professionals.
+Discover even more stunning coworking options.

 Daniel Baylis